EDUCBA Logo

 Definition of MariaDB MaxScale

-In database server some we need to add load balance between application and database to increase scalability, high availability, and security, so with help of maxscale we can increase scalability, availability, and security of the server, the MariaDB maxscale is acted as database proxy and it is helpful to extend the service of a server that is already mentioned.
-MariaDB is also helpful to provide more functionality to the user with respect to the database proxy.
-The MariaDB is configured based on the requirement of the user and technical requirement; we can also modify a database as per the requirement of the user.
+In database server some, we need to add load balance between the application and database to increase scalability, high availability, and security, so with the help of maxscale, we can improve the scalability, availability, and security of the server, the MariaDB maxscale is acted as a database proxy, and it is helpful to extend the service of a server that is already mentioned.
+MariaDB is also helpful in providing more functionality to the user for the database proxy.
+The MariaDB is configured based on the requirement of the user and technical requirements; we can also modify a database as per the user’s requirement.

 Syntax: